kiboschool/course-programming-2/src/lessons/final-project.md

         * Students will make a TicTacToeDrawer implementation that uses unicode characters for more-fun graphics, like “✕” and “◯”, or have fun looking for other unicode markers.
 * Fun Challenge
     * Make another separate TicTacToeDraw implementation that does something creative.

+Students can maybe either choose
+1) visual render tic tac toe, doesn't need to implement save/restore or
+2) tic tac toe that can save the game to a database -->

 <!--
         ◦ Fun Challenge
             ▪ make your own ticTacToeDraw that does something creative.
 Ideas: Makes an html file and open it / An html file with GIFs / Draws the board in a weird way / Shows your opponents board upside down to make it harder for them to enter their move / Plays sound effects / Makes it colored in the console /  Warns you if you are about to win or lose / Vpython

 • FINAL PROJECT option 2: OBJECT-ORIENTED COURSE MANAGER ◦ (do if there is time)